-Federal Reserve sees rates near zero at least through 2023
+Federal Reserve Sees Rates Near Zero at Least Through 2023

 The Fed's benchmark interest rate influences borrowing costs for homebuyers, credit card users, and businesses.
 Fed policymakers hope an extended period of low interest rates will encourage more borrowing and spending, though their new policy also carries risks of inflating stock or causing other financial market bubbles.

-The Fed's statement formalized a change in its policy toward inflation.
+The Fed's statement says that because inflation has mostly fallen below its target of 2% in recent years, Fed policymakers now “will aim to achieve inflation moderately above 2 percent for some time."
+It also says it will keep rates at nearly zero until “inflation has risen to 2% and is on track to moderately exceed 2% for some time."

 Fed chair Jerome Powell first said last month that the Fed would seek inflation above 2% over time, rather than just keeping it as a static goal.

-The Fed said that that because inflation has mostly fallen below its target of 2% in recent years, Fed policymakers now “will aim to achieve inflation moderately above 2 percent for some time."
-It also says it will keep rates at nearly zero until “inflation has risen to 2% and is on track to moderately exceed 2% for some time."

 The change reflects a growing concern at the Fed that in recessions, inflation often falls far below 2%, but it doesn’t necessarily reach 2% when the economy is expanding.
 Over time, that means inflation on average falls further from the target.
 As businesses and consumers come to expect increasingly lower inflation, they act in ways that entrench slower price gains.